Introducing G2.ai, the future of software buying.Try now

 These insights, currently in beta, are compiled from user reviews and grouped to display a high-level overview of the software.

-• 360Learning is a learning management system (LMS) that facilitates content creation, collaboration, and tracking of progress in learning environments.
+• 360Learning is a learning management system that provides a platform for course creation, collaboration, and training management.

 360Learning Pros and Cons